 Diabetes is a big problem.
 In the UK alone, 3.5 million people are diagnosed with diabetes and it is predicted that over 500,000 people have yet to be diagnosed with the condition.

 Since over 90% of those with diabetes are either overweight or obese, it is clear that the two are linked.
 Diabetes is not just a metabolic disorder of glycemic control, but translates into increased cardiovascular risk.
 Therefore, diabetes has become a global epidemic that incurs huge costs to the healthcare sector and premature mortality.

-On completion of this resource, you should have an improved understanding of:
+On completion of all 5 multiple choice questions, you will have an improved understanding of:

 Available all year round with 24/7 online access and unlimited resists, you'll be able to learn around your busy schedule and get to grips with your CPD modules whenever and wherever you’d like - all you need is an internet connection!